Now that you have completed your DiSC Profile you are probably wondering how to interpret the results of your DiSC

-Besides your DiSC personality dot placement, where your dot is located on the DiSC personality chart matters.
+Besides your DiSC personality dot placement, where your dot is located on the DiSC model chart matters.
 A dot that is located closer to the edge of the circle indicates that the individual has a strong inclination of that DiSC personality style.
-A dot placed towards the middle of the circle shows a moderate inclination for the DiSC personality type.
-Finally, a dot that is located close to the center of the circle has a slight inclination of that DiSC personality type.
+A dot placed towards the middle of the circle shows a moderate inclination for the personality style.
+Finally, a dot that is located close to the center of the circle has a slight inclination of that DiSC personality style.

 DiSC Profile Explained: DiSC Personality Style & Dot

 This portion of the Everything DiSC personality report is my favorite.
 Some participants like to refer to this report section as the truth serum.
-In this section, the report takes all the behaviors identified from when you completed the assessment, creates a story so that you can better understand your behavior and the impact of your behavior on others.
-We all know that storytelling is a much better way to get your message across, likewise, with the DiSC personality results, the story is provided in such an impactful way that's hard to believe that it could be so precise.
+In this section, the report takes all the behaviors identified from when you completed the assessment, creates a story so that you can better understand your behavior and highlights the impact of your behavior on others.
+We all know that storytelling is a much better way to get your message across, likewise, with the results from your DiSC profile report, the story is provided in such an impactful way that it is hard to believe that it could be so precise.

 DiSC Profile Explained: DiSC Personality Priorities and Shading

-In your DiSC personality report, you will find that your DiSC personality chart is shaded.
-The DiSC personality chart contains words around the circumference.
+In your report, you will find that the DiSC model chart is shaded.
+The chart contains words around the circumference.
 Your shading identifies your priorities.
 The words which are located nearest to your shading identifies what you like to focus your energy on.
 Most people have at least three priorities.
 Some people can stretch to include four or five priorities.

 DiSC Profile Explained: DiSC Personality Motivators and Stressors

-This part of the DiSC personality report is really simple and helpful.
+This part of the DiSC report is really simple and helpful.
 It looks at what your motivators and stressors are.
 Different people have different triggers that motivate them and other triggers that will stress them out.
 Your Everything DiSC personality report will identify some of your key triggers so that you can quickly identify these behaviors in the workplace.